-If some people in your party cannot stand shopping, I suggest a visit at Paris Story which is a couple of hundred yards from Galeries Lafayette.
-Aside from discovering the history of this beautiful city with a multi media show, you will rest those tired feet in plush seats !
+If some people in your party cannot stand shopping, we suggest a visit at Paris Story. which is a couple of hundred yards from Galeries Lafayette.
+Aside from discovering the history of this beautiful city with a multi media show, you will rest those tired feet in plush seats!

 From there you can walk to the Opera (4 mins) picking up whoever is at Paris Story on the way and have a bite to eat in the many eating places of Boulevard des Italiens.
 Or right opposite the Opera we have a brasserie which we have tested many times and which is lovely.

 After lunch, head to the Louvre by tube.
 From Opera, it is 2 stops on line No 7.
 Armed with your Paris Museum Pass, head straight to the Passage Richelieu entrance where you won’t have to queue.
 You can also get a single Louvre ticket which will also save you queuing.

 Depending on your return time you will then have to get back to your hotel to get your luggage and travel to the airport or Gare du Nord.
 We do not advise taxis to travel in the city to catch a train.
 They can get really stuck in the rue Lafayette and we have almost missed trains once or twice because of it.
 So make sure you have plenty of time and tube it.
 Otherwise if you have opted for a private or shared transfer, we will have advised to as to what time you will be picked up as they know very well the pitfalls of the traffic.

 If you are lucky enough to stay a third day, by now you will have got back to your hotel.
 It is your last night, go to a famous Paris Cabaret Show.
 You will never forget it.